-&lt;sup>1 British and Foreign State Papers, Vol. 100, page 298.
+1 British and Foreign State Papers, Vol. 100, page 298.

-The Conciliation Commission shall present its report within six months from the date on which the dispute was submitted to it, unless the Contracting Parties agree to shorten or extend this time-limit.
 The Commission shall have the right to extend this period once only.
-After the procedure has been begun the Contracting Parties shall not be entitled to shorten it.
+After the procedure has been begun the High Contracting Parties shall not be entitled to shorten it.

 The report shall contain the reasoned opinion of the members who form the minority.